TLP:CLEAR

 /root/.ssh/ — directory created with chmod 700

-Command Pattern IOC
+Command pattern IOC

 echo "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKfv8guaSsyXbOvI7nVcj19fWzpPN9pq9MkpduxxYver chaos@kali-57ca9a" >> /root/.ssh/authorized_keys